DiegoRossini/Modal-verbs-modality-detector/README.md

 # Modal-verbs-modality-detector
-A BERT-based classifier for detecting modality in French modal verbs."
+A BERT-based classifier for detecting modality in French modal verbs.